themeteorchef/uploading-files-to-amazon-s3/uploading-files-to-amazon-s3.md

 Okay.
 Last step.
 We've got our files on Amazon and in our database, now, we just need to get them on the template.

 ### Displaying files
 This one is pretty easy.
-We need to do two things: setup a publication for our data to get it on the client and then setup a template and some logic to output that data.
+We need to do two things: [set up a publication](http://themeteorchef.com/snippets/publication-and-subscription-patterns/#tmc-publications) for our data to get it on the client and then setup a template and some logic to output that data.

 <p class="block-header">/server/publications/files.js</p>